Skip to content

 Idempotency keys

 All state-mutating routes accept an Idempotency-Key header (UUID v4 recommended).
 Hadar stores the request hash and the first response under that key for 24 hours per tenant; subsequent calls with the same key return the original response.
-Re-send with the same key on network failures rather than retrying without one — duplicate leads, double WhatsApp sends, and double Stripe charges all disappear when idempotency keys are used correctly.
+Re-send with the same key on network failures rather than retrying without one — duplicate leads, double WhatsApp sends, and double billing charges all disappear when idempotency keys are used correctly.

-curl -X POST https://api.hadar-ai.com/v1/leads \
+curl -X POST https://www.hadar-ai.com/api/v1/leads \

 -H "Idempotency-Key: 11111111-2222-3333-4444-555555555555" \